-I purchased access to CMBS loans data from November 2010 through November 2012 from Realpoint.
+I purchased access to CMBS loans data from November 2010 through November 2012 from Realpoint (since owned by Morningstar).
 This dataset includes the universe of all securitized loans.
-I observe loan attributes atorigination (such as loan-to-value (LTV), year of securitization, and the securitized loan amount) and information about the collateral (such as the property type, age, and the street address of the property).
-The appendix provides more details (Section A.1).
+I observe loan attributes at-origination (such as loan-to-value (LTV), the securitized loan amount, and the special servicer) and information about the collateral (such as the property type, age, and the street address of the property).
+The appendix provides more details of the sample construction.

-Crucially, the Realpoint database includes a realized loss report that comprises a history of all securitized loans with realized losses to the CMBS trust, reporting the date the losses were incurred, the loss rate, liquidation proceeds, liquidation expenses, as well as the balance before losses.
+Crucially, the Realpoint database includes a realized loss report that comprises a history of all securitized loans with realized losses to the CMBS trust, reporting the date the losses were incurred, the liquidation proceeds, the liquidation expenses, as well as the balance before losses.
 There are 11,332 loans with realized losses, between September 1997 and November 2012.
 The primary estimation sample uses 9272 loans liquidated between 2003 and 2012.
 Before 2003, there are fewer than 500 liquidations per year.

-One shortcoming of this dataset is the lack of pre-treatment data for time-varying attributes.
-Realpoint only reports the most recent value for time-varying loan attributes (such as current LTV, current balance, and delinquency).
-Since all four ownership changes occurred before November 2010, I do not have pre-treatment data for time-varying attributes.
+One shortcoming of this dataset is the lack of pre-treatment data for some attributes.
+Realpoint only reports the most recent value for time-varying loan attributes (such as current LTV, current balance, and delinquency) and only updates the values each month for loans that have a positive loan balance that month.
+Since I purchased the data only in November 2010 and all four ownership changes occurred before that, I do not have pre-treatment data for these attributes.
 Table 1 reports the summary statistics for the full sample of 120,495 securitized loans and the 9,272 liquidated loans in the primary estimation sample.